Peter Yarrow: Early life and family

-Peter Yarrow was born in Manhattan on May 31, 1938, the son of Vera Wisebrode (née Vira Burtakoff) and Bernard Yarrow.
-His parents were educated Ukrainian Jewish immigrants whose families had settled in Providence, Rhode Island.
+Peter Yarrow was born in Manhattan on May 31, 1938.
+His parents were Ukrainian Jewish immigrants whose families had settled in Providence, Rhode Island.

-Bernard Yarrow (1899–1973) attended the Jagiellonian University (Kraków) and the Odesa University (Odesa) before emigrating to the United States in 1922 at age 23.
-He anglicized his surname from Yaroshevitz to Yarrow, obtained a Bachelor of Science degree in 1925 from Columbia University, where he joined Phi Sigma Delta fraternity, and graduated from Columbia Law School in 1928.
-He then maintained a private law practice in New York City until 1938, when he was appointed an assistant district attorney under Thomas E. Dewey.
-He was recruited into the Office of Strategic Services, where he served with distinction, in 1944.

-After the war, Bernard joined Sullivan & Cromwell, the Dulles brothers' law firm.
-He was a founding board member of the National Committee for a Free Europe, an anti-Communist organization.
-He became a senior vice-president of the CIA-funded Radio Free Europe, an organization he helped found, in 1952.

-Yarrow's mother, Vera (1904–1991), who had come to the United States at the age of three, became a speech and drama teacher at New York City's Julia Richman Education Complex for girls.
-She and Bernard divorced in 1943, when Peter was five.
-Vera subsequently married Harold Wisebrode, the executive director of the Central Synagogue in Manhattan.
-Bernard married his wartime London OSS partner Silvia Tim and converted to Protestantism.

 Peter spent the summers of 1951 and 1952 at Interlochen's Music camp.
 He graduated second in his class among male students from New York City's High School of Music and Art, where he had studied painting and received a physics prize.
+There he was classmates with Billy Dee Williams.
 He was accepted at Cornell University, where he began as a physics major but soon switched to psychology, graduating with a Bachelor of Arts in 1959.
 Among his Cornell classmates were Lenny Lipton and Richard Fariña.